J-Holl/J-Holl/README.md

 👋 Hello, I'm J. Holl.

-A passionate student from the 42 school, I've completed the core curriculum and I'm proud to showcase all my projects undertaken during this period here.
+A student from the 42 school, I've completed the core curriculum and I'm proud to showcase all my projects undertaken during this period here.
 Each project has allowed me to solidify my programming skills across different domains.

 🚀 Key Skills: